 I’m approaching my mid-40s.
 I’ve long realised that I can’t play in open age competitions.
 Even if I lost a few excess kilos and had a personal trainer helping me be in top shape, I wouldn’t be able to keep up with players in their 20s and early 30s.

 Studies show that field football players peak in their mid-20s, while goalkeepers peak in their 30s and have longer careers.
 I recommend reading a very interesting article published by the Tottenham Hotspur community on this topic: The Football Aging Curve.
 The authors collected data from the English Premiership and study the number of minutes and number of shots taken by age.
 They concluded that attacking players peak between 25 to 26, while across all positions, the range is 24 to 28.
 These studies look into professional players but their conclusions can be extrapolated to amateur football.

 Do these studies imply that once you get to 30 you should consider hanging your boots?
 Not at all.
 You only need to be realistic and make a few changes to continue having fun with the beautiful game.

 Recreational soccer should be considered an alternative exercise modality for untrained, healthy or unhealthy middle-aged and older adults of both sexes to maintain an active lifestyle and mitigate a wide array of physical and physiological age-related changes.Luo H, Newton RU, Ma’ayah F, Galvão DA, Taaffe DR. Recreational soccer as sport medicine for middle-aged and older adults: a systematic review.

-In summary, health specialists actually recommend playing football at older age.
+In summary, health specialists actually recommend playing football at an older age.
 So, next time your wife or kids tell you that you are too old to play football, you can answer: “The doctor told me to” 🙂

 Jokes aside, playing football has many benefits: